hdavis2100/Paper-Betting/README.md

    Code in `tracking.php` and related helpers convert odds between decimal and American formats, record tracked odds, and store notifications when alerts trigger.

 ---

+## Notes
+- This is a paper trading app only.
+All balances are virtual and there is no real money involved.
+- The goal of the project is to show end to end handling of external sports data, betting logic, and account state in a small codebase.